 Autism masking, also known as camouflaging, refers to the practice of hiding or suppressing autistic traits or behaviours to try and “fit in” better with neurotypical individuals.
 This can be a coping mechanism for many people with autism who have learned to navigate a world that is not always accommodating to their needs.

 Although masking offers its benefits, it can also be incredibly challenging and exhausting.
 Despite the short-term benefits masking might bring, it can eventually lead to burnout and other negative consequences for the individual.

 Here we will explore some of the potential signs of autism masking, and how they may manifest in people who are attempting to mask their autistic traits.
 We also offer guidance on how you can offer support to someone with autism.

-What exactly is masking?
+What is Autism Masking?

 Masking can take many forms, including forcing eye contact through pain, faking smiles and other facial emotions, constructing social interaction scripts, disregarding anguish induced by sensory stimuli, and avoiding discussion of special interests on purpose.
 Masking can be conscious or unconscious.

 What are the Signs of Autism Masking?